tommyknocker/pdo-database-class/README.md

 - **Read/Write Splitting** - Horizontal scaling with master-replica architecture and load balancing
 - **Window Functions** - Advanced analytics with ROW_NUMBER, RANK, LAG, LEAD, running totals, moving averages
 - **Common Table Expressions (CTEs)** - WITH clauses for complex queries, recursive CTEs for hierarchical data, materialized CTEs for performance optimization
+- **LATERAL JOINs** - Correlated subqueries in FROM clause for PostgreSQL and MySQL
 - **Set Operations** - UNION, INTERSECT, EXCEPT for combining query results with automatic deduplication
 - **DISTINCT & DISTINCT ON** - Remove duplicates with full PostgreSQL DISTINCT ON support
 - **FILTER Clause** - Conditional aggregates (SQL:2003 standard) with automatic MySQL fallback to CASE WHEN